clarencema3/Etsy-Group-Project/feature_list copy.md

 ## 3. Reviews

-* Logged in users can post reviews on products they do not own.
+* Logged in users can post reviews on products if they are not the owner/seller of the product.
 * All (logged/not logged in) users can view reviews.

 * To-do: